 Lisa Krappman is a graphic designer with extensive experience in the field of marketing communications.
 During her career, she has produced a broad range of corporate communications, identities, annual reports, advertisements and packaging for Fortune 100 companies to non-for-profit organizations.
 She holds a BA in Graphic Design from the University of Illinois, Champaign-Urbana.
 Lisa is married and has a son in elementary school.
 They are members of Queen of Angels Roman Catholic Church.

-Dee Murphy directs the St. John’s Choir of adults.
+Dee Murphy directs the St. John’s Choir and Children’s Choir.
 In addition, Dee teaches K-8 Vocal and General Music at Hawthorne Scholastic Academy in Lakeview.
 She directs the extra-curricular singing groups and assists in the instrumental program at this Chicago Public Elementary School.
 Ms. Murphy earned a Bachelor of Science degree in Music Education from the University of Illinois Champaign-Urbana, and a Bachelor of Arts degree in Vocal Performance from Simpson College in Iowa, and a Master’s Degree in Vocal Pedagogy from Northeastern Illinois University, where she studied with Phyllis Hurt.
 Upon returning to Chicago from New York City, with her family, including 2-year old Emma, Dee joined the choir as an alto, and has been affiliated with the music at St. John’s ever since.
 Emma grew up at St. John’s and returns to church when she is in town from college.
 She is a Theater Performance major at Bradley University.
 Mother and daughter enjoy singing together, being with their extended family, going on road trips, and attending plays and musicals.

 Mio Nakamura, Organist